In the French Revolution (European Enlightenment: Age of Reason, = 17th century) in France in Europe: a new Imperium

 Puritanism in hard shape fled from England via Holland to the New World.
 During the course of the early seventeenth century, however, increasing numbers of immigrants, extreme Calvinistic Protestants, managed to establish a group of autonomous North American colonies, including Plymouth (1620), Massachusetts (1628), New Hampshire (1629), Connecticut (1633), Maine (1635), Rhode Island (1636), and New Haven (1638).
 American Puritanism would become more severe than the European variant.

-Since then the debates about 'intelligence', 'understanding', 'consciousness' that it is not fruitful to discuss things that don't exist.
+Since then the debates about 'intelligence', 'understanding', 'consciousness' show that it is not fruitful to discuss things that don't materially exist.

 Kant about Enlightenment: